 Employers should also check with their state and local laws concerning criminal record checks.

 While a criminal record check can reveal whether or not an applicant has been in trouble with the law, a consumer report can show some undesirable traits.
 The record tracks debts they’ve incurred, including mortgages and student loans, and the payment history of those debts.
-A person’s financial situation could shine a light on whether they are irresponsible, disorganized or a fraud risk.
+A person’s financial situation could shine a light on whether they are irresponsible, disorganized or a risk.

 For example, imagine the hiring manager of an accounting firm requests a consumer report for a potential new hire.
 They notice that the individual has significant debt and has been struggling financially for decades.
 This person should not be teaching others how to be savvy with money.

 The FCRA strictly regulates the use of credit checks in hiring.
 First, it’s illegal for an employer to conduct a credit check without notifying the candidate and receiving explicit, written consent.
 Second, the employer must notify the candidate if the report is the reason they were not hired.
 Third, the candidate has a right to explain red flags or request that incorrect information be fixed.